 + The 6,350-square-foot theater can fit 305 seated and 405 standing.
 The new building offers unparalleled views and a floor-to-ceiling glass wall framing Paradise Divide and Gothic Mountain.

-+ Along with a theater, the building also has multiple spaces like the Kinder-Padon Gallery that showcases individual and group art exhibits and installations as well as educational exhibits.
++ Along with a theater, the Center for the Arts Crested Butte also has multiple spaces like the Kinder-Padon Gallery that showcases individual and group art exhibits and installations as well as educational exhibits.

 + Unique art workshops include everything from paper marbling and needle felting to henna designs, printmaking and journaling.